isomorphic-software/smartclient-docs/kb_topics/sqlDataSource.md

 You can then use the [Admin Console](adminConsole.md#kb-topic-admin-console) to configure database access, as well as to automatically create and populate a database table based on your DataSource.
 By default, DataSources will use the "default database" from the admin console, however you can set [DataSource.dbName](../classes/DataSource.md#attr-datasourcedbname) to the name of a specific database configuration you have configured via the Admin Console.

-The list of databases known to work with the built-in SQL logic is as follows:
+The list of databases known to work with the the built-in SQL logic is as follows:

 |  | HSQLDB ${HSQLDB_versions} |  |
 |---|---|---|